New to Colonia?

 A full list of local availability is provided.

-Most large A-rated items must be obtained in the Sol bubble and either flown or transferred here.
-Transfer costs are approximately 130% of the base price, and the transfer will take a little over 60 hours.
+Transfer costs for items from the bubble are approximately 130% of the base price, and the transfer will take a little over 60 hours.
+In general it may be more efficient to buy and engineer locally.

 Colonia Hub is currently the only station providing most AX anti-Thargoid weapons, though at present there is no sign of a Thargoid presence.
 The Shutdown Field Neutraliser is common enough to appear at several Military and High-Tech surface ports.

-Colonia has no engineers, but if blueprints have been pinned, remote workshops are available and can be used to engineer locally-bought modules.
+Colonia has improving engineering options locally, and if blueprints have been pinned, remote workshops are available and can be used to engineer locally-bought modules to grade 5, with local engineers adding the experimental effects.
+Exclusive blueprints are available for the Shield Cell Bank and Life Support modules.

 While the system populations at under 1 million would normally be insufficient to support Material and Tech Brokers, there is one of each present: